How We Find a Tenant For Your Property

 Rental prices may fluctuate depending on the time of year, property condition and the current inventory or rental housing available in the market.
 The key to success in the leasing process is developing a customized strategy for each property.
 That is something we have spent years perfecting.

 Assuming we have 45-60 days to market your property, we begin advertising at a more aggressive (higher) price with the understanding that we may need to drop the price as we get closer to our targeted occupancy date.
 Our goal is to secure the highest price for every property, but the rental market inevitably determines the price.

 Superior Performance Statistics

-- Less than 21 days on average to lease a property (based on clients who agreed to our recommended initial price and price reductions)
+- # of days to lease a property in 2018 – Less than 30 days based on clients who agreed to our recommended initial price and price reductions.

 Finding a Tenant